rundeck/docs/docs/learning/howto/java-plugin.md

 ### Testability

 Java plugins are testable in the same way any Java app is.
 You can use familiar libraries like JUnit and jMock to ensure that your plugin can be well-tested before being deployed.
-Tested code give developers who are new to the project more confidence in fixing bugs or adding features in the future.
+Tested code gives developers who are new to the project more confidence in fixing bugs or adding features in the future.

 ### Use any JVM language